tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Connect to the database within the function handler ❌
 - Connect to the database outside of the function handler ✅
 - Enable lambda execution environment persistence ❌

+#### Question 2

+A Serverless application uses API Gateway to perform searches.
+API Gateway is configured with a non proxy integration to a backing lambda function which queries DynamoDB.
+You need to ensure that a searchString parameter is included in the request.
+What should you confirm to ensure this parameter is required?
+(Chose one)